gcanti/fp-ts/docs/modules/FilterableKind.ts.md

 ---
-title: FilterableWithEffect.ts
+title: FilterableKind.ts
 nav_order: 27
 parent: Modules
 ---

-## FilterableWithEffect overview
+## FilterableKind overview

-`FilterableWithEffect` represents data structures which can be _partitioned_ with effects in some `Applicative` functor.
+`FilterableKind` represents data structures which can be _partitioned_ with effects in some `Applicative` functor.

 Added in v3.0.0